-Jeanne Grignani, born Michot, was ‘the great woman behind the great man’.
+Jeanne Grignani, originally born Jeanne Michot, was ‘the great woman behind the great man’.

-Despite her shyness, she had a strong personality.
+Behind her shyness, she possessed a remarkable and strong personality.

-She was born on the first day of spring in 1916 in Melitopol, near Odessa, Ukraine.
-At the time, her father was a professor of French literature at the Imperial Lyceum of Moscow.
-With the impending 1917 Russian Revolution looming ahead, they left Russia from the northern port of Murmansk, and after various adventures through England and France, they finally arrived in Italy.
+Born on the first day of spring in 1916 in Melitopol, near Odessa, Ukraine, Jeanne’s father served as a professor of French literature at the Imperial Lyceum of Moscow.
+With the impending Russian Revolution of 1917 on the horizon, they embarked on a journey out of Russia, departing from the northern port of Murmansk.
+After enduring a series of adventures through England and France, they eventually found their new home in Italy.

-She spoke perfect French and went on translating Chekhov from the original, while listening to Tchaikovsky and Musorgskij, till her last days.
-I started tracing her origins in 1995 and only recently I have found out that her family had had French Brittany noble origins for about 800 yrs (see: myheritage.fr); but she wasn’t aware of this during her lifetime.
+Jeanne was fluent in French and went on translating Chekhov from the original, while listening to Tchaikovsky and Musorgskij, till her last days.
+It wasn’t until 1995 that I began to explore her ancestry, and it’s only recently that I discovered her family’s noble roots in French Brittany.
+Interestingly, Jeanne herself remained unaware of this fascinating heritage throughout her lifetime.

-“In 1943, after the army was dissolved, I returned to Bergamo where my wife and Daniela, born in those days, lived displaced.
+“In 1943, after the army was dissolved, I returned to Bergamo, where my wife and Daniela, who was born in those days, had been evacuated.
 What to do?
 My wife designed for fashion, I could help her inventing models; but I was not a tailor, I was interested in vertical lines, axes, horizontal relationships in the female figure; I was, in short, the Courrèges of that time.
 The first results were disastrous; my models looked like vaults.
-But slowly, slowly, observing my wife’s drawings, sweet figures with hands playing in the wind, of a liberty femininity, I understood that I had to draw the lines from the fluctuating movements of the figure, and from the coordination of the decorative relationships.
-Thus, until 1946, we lived on this work.”
+But little by little, observing my wife’s drawings, sweet figures with hands playing in the wind, of a feminine Art Nouveau style, I understood that I had to draw the lines from the flowing movements of the figure, and from the coordination of the decorative relationships.
+Thus, until 1946, we lived off this work.”
+[I]

-Jeanne certainly contributed to enhancing some of her husband’s advertisements and it is known that she was a fundamental driving force behind Franco’s success with the Palma d’Oro in 1959 for Necchi’s successful advertising campaign.
+Jeanne’s creative contributions extended to enhancing some of her husband’s advertisements.
+Her influence was particularly notable in Franco’s receipt of the Palma d’Oro in 1959 for Necchi’s highly successful advertising campaign.

-The text is originally in English (as well as in French and in German):
+The article was originally published in English, as well as in French and German:

 To compare J. and F. Grignani with other famous artist couples would be interesting only if something more definite were known about their method of working.
 For my own part, however, I should be at a loss to say by what system of collaboration their finished designs are really produced; and though I have known them for many years, I have never pried very deeply into a secret which has seemed to me of little importance to those who are primarily interested in the results.